bbulpett/LR5/ch18/README.md

 ####Sending JavaScript to the Browser

 When scaffolding was generated for the *Students* application, CoffeeScript files were created inside the *app/assets/javascripts* folder.
 In the *students.coffee* file we may add some CoffeeScript, JavaScript, or even jQuery.
-Incidentally the file itself may be renamed to *students.js* if desired.
+To use regular JavaScript, the file itself should be renamed to *students.js* instead of *students.coffee*.

 Add the following script to dynamically style a field in the **New Student** form when in focus:

 		$(document).ready(function() {
 			$("input").focus(function() {